cjpoor/Proposal/1_EdPhD_Proposal.md

     ### Adorno's Bildungsidee

-        For Adorno the Bildungsidee was a the understanding of the development of freedom through self-development consonant with Leibniz’s interpretation of Shaftesbury’s “character formation” as development of “inward form” or “innere Bildung” and Goethe’s authenticity and “self-creation” (Hermeling, 2003).
+        For Adorno the Bildungsidee was the understanding of the development of freedom through self-development consonant with Leibniz’s interpretation of Shaftesbury’s “character formation” as development of “inward form” or “innere Bildung” and Goethe’s authenticity and “self-creation” (Hermeling, 2003).

 ## Learning